skandigraun/meta-browser/meta-servo/README.md

 Servo is a very quickly changing project, realistically it can't be tracked real time.
 I intend to create a new release every 7-10 days, with the latest commit from that point of time.

-At this time only the browser itself is available in the layer.
+At this time only the browser itself is available in the layer (e.g. libs/crates for embedding are not added to SDK yet).

-Feel free to open an issue or PR, if you see it fit.
+Feel free to open an issue or PR if you feel like it.

 # Errors